nil1729/Javascript/README.md

 * Then run `npm install --save node-fetch`
 * run `npm install prompt`
 * All are setup now run `node send_sms.js` ans see Output. :email:

+# Color-Game #

+* This is a simple Clock built using vanilla Javascript

+* Visit [here](https://nil1729.github.io/Javascript/Color-Game/) to see how it Works.